University of Kentucky Albert Chandler Hospital

 Connected to UK Chandler Hospital is the Lexington VA Medical Center.
 Residents cover call for the VA as well as rotate here during their 3rd and 5th years.
 These rotations are resident run and typically include 3 OR days a week and 2 clinic days.
 The mainstay of this rotation is primary elective total joints but also includes hand, foot and ankle, and call cases (mostly hip fractures).

-During 5th year residents have the opportunity to rotate at Central Baptist, a local hospital, with a local Orthopaedic Surgeon who has a busy upper extremity practice.
+During 5th year residents have the opportunity to rotate at Baptist Health Lexington, a local hospital, with a local Orthopaedic Surgeon who has a busy upper extremity practice.
 This rotation allows residents to gain experience working in a busy private practice setting.